 - Budget and Timeline

-It’s important to layout either a concrete budget or at least provides a range.
+It’s important to lay out either a concrete budget or at least provide a range.
 Don’t forget to ask for the timeline, right from start to finish.
 You should specify clear dates for submitting a proposal, choosing a partner, and attending the trade show or series of shows.
 It also includes

 - Specific line-item costs.